lino-framework/getlino/docs/usage.rst

 Usage
 =====

+This page is rather for reference.
+The full process of installing Lino using :ref:`getlino` is documented in the `Lino Book <http://www.lino-framework.org/install/index.html>`__.

 The :cmd:`getlino configure` command
 ====================================

+.. command:: getlino configure

 .. program:: getlino configure

 The :cmd:`getlino configure` command configures your machine as a :term:`Lino server`.
-This is required before you can run :cmd:`startsite`.
+This is required before you can run :cmd:`getlino startsite`.

 If you run this command as root (using :cmd:`sudo`), it will turn the machine into a :term:`production server` or a :term:`demo server` by also installing